LiveIntent/live-connect/CONFIGURATION_OPTIONS.md

   storageStrategy: 'disabled'
 }
 ```
 LiveConnect uses this strategy if it is required by the provided privacy settings.
 Currently, if `config.gdprApplies` is true (`config.gdprConsent` is not evaluated for that setting yet), `disabled` strategy will be used.
+In that case a potentially explicitly configured storage strategy will be overwritten with `disabled`.

 #### `collectorUrl` [Optional, HasDefault]
 The parameter defines where the signal pixels are pointing to.
 The params and paths will be defined subsequently.